sindresorhus/pure/readme.md

 | **`PURE_GIT_UP_ARROW`**          | Defines the git up arrow symbol.                                                               | `⇡`            |
 | **`PURE_GIT_STASH_SYMBOL`**      | Defines the git stash symbol.                                                                  | `≡`            |

+## Zstyle options

 Showing git stash status as part of the prompt is not activated by default.
 To activate this you'll need to opt in via `zstyle`:

 `zstyle :prompt:pure:git:stash show yes`

+You can set Pure to only `git fetch` the upstream branch of the current local branch.
+In some cases, this can result in faster updates for Git arrows, but for most users, it's better to leave this setting disabled.
+You can enable it with:

+`zstyle :prompt:pure:git:fetch only_upstream yes`

 ## Colors